Safeguarding at Denbigh

 All of our staff complete accredited level one safeguarding training online.
 Our safeguarding team have all completed level three training, which is renewed every two years.

 All staff also receive regular updates and training throughout the year.
-This includes:

 - Induction sessions for new staff